fundamental-studio/laravel-transcard/README.md

 $epay->setData(
     1000000000, // Could be either number or false(will be auto-generated if EPAY_GENERATE_INVOICE=TRUE)
-    40.00, // Amount of the payment, double formatted either as double or string '14.12.2019 20:46:00', // Could be either formatted date in d.m.Y H:i:s or false(will be auto-generated) 'Description of the payment in less than 100 symbols.', // Could be empty 'BGN', // Available currencies: BGN, USD, EUR, default to bgn, may be ommited 'utf-8' // Encoding, either null or utf-8, may be ommitted );
+    40.00, // Amount of the payment, double formatted either as double or string 'Description of the payment in less than 100 symbols.', // Could be empty );
 ```
 The setData function could be ommitted.
 The data may be set as array and second parameter to the constructor of the main class.